philipqueen/SlackCellESP32/README.md

 - Great for standard slackline needs (measuring your line tension for parklines or highlines)
 - Suitable for slackline science (measurement speed as fast as possible with readily available parts)

-First calibrate your loadcell by loading *CalibrationHeltecWifikit.ino*, and use the values displayed with your known weight to alter the calibration values in *SlackCellu8g2Switch.ino*.
+First calibrate your loadcell by loading *Calibration.ino*, and use the values displayed with your known weight to alter the calibration values in *SlackCell.ino*.
 Then load and run the latter file with your updated values, and you have a dyno!

 ## Code Notes:
 Current features are displaying current and max force on integrated OLED, and writing forces to microSD.

 Current sampling rate:
+- Need to retest sampling rates for new hardware
-- 83 Hz at resting tension/with display off (HX711 is limited to 80Hz)
+- ~~83 Hz at resting tension/with display off (HX711 is limited to 80Hz)~~
-- 30 Hz displaying changing force
+- ~~30 Hz displaying changing force~~

 Recent improvements:
-- Switched to the u8g2 library to allow for a hardware I2C connection (was previously software connection)
+- Switched to new TTGO T-Display hardware (from HiLetGO)
+- Switched from U8g2 to TFT_eSPI for new colored display - still need to test sampling rates
 - Increased display bus clock speed to 1MHz, leading to significant increase in sampling rate
-- Added toggle switch to turn off display, allowing 80Hz recording to SD card
+- ~~Added toggle switch to turn off display, allowing 80Hz recording to SD card~~ Need to reimplement with integrated buttons on TTGO T-Display
 - Change only force or max force, never both at the same time, to decrease display slowdowns

 Future improvements:
 - Add BLE (Bluetooth Low Energy)/WiFi connectivity to allow app development
 - Run display logic on separate core from force reading and SD writing (ESP32 is dual core)
 - Set force change threshold for the display changes (0.1kN)

-Developed for the Heltec Wifi Kit 32 v2.
-Be sure not to buy the v3 version (as is currently on amazon), as the pinout has changed and the PCB will not function properly.
+- Get a production quality PCB made for the project

+Developed for the TTGO T-Display microcontroller, sold under a few brands including HiLetGo.
-Using other ESP32 microcontrollers may require changing the wiring and the U8G2 setup code.
+Using other ESP32 microcontrollers may require changing the wiring and the display code.

 ## How to make a SlackCell ESP32: